This set of Electrical Measurements & Measuring Instruments Multiple Choice Questions & Answers (MCQs) focuses on “Advantages of Bridge Circuits”.

 d) current source

-Explanation: The accuracy of measurement of a bridge circuit depends on the values of the components used in it.
+Explanation: The accuracy of the measurement of a bridge circuit depends on the values of the components used in it.
 Voltage source supplies dc bias to the circuit while the detector is used for balance condition.

 3. What happens to the balance condition, if the source and detector are interchanged?